 - Pricklypear cactus (Opuntia spp.)

-DID YOU KNOW?
 Some Megachilidae species are highly specialized pollinators, with spines or hairs on their faces used to collect hard-to-reach pollen from long, tubular flowers.

 Stripes, spots and iridescent colors are just a few of the stunning features that decorate this large family of solitary nesters.
 Most use foreign materials to build, line, partition and seal their nest cells.
 Many have large mandibles (jaws) which aid in nest-building tasks, such as chewing leaves and stems, and transporting pebbles to nests.